Why you hate your husband during pregnancy (and why it’s okay)

 7. Can counselling or therapy help me stop feeling resentment?

 Absolutely.
-A prenatal therapist can help you:
+A good therapist can help you:

 • Understand the source of your feelings

-• Learn coping techniques
+• Learn various coping techniques

 • Communicate effectively with your partner